BerkeleyTrue/redux-epic/README.md

 ```

 And that's it!
-Your saga is now connected to redux store.
+Your epic is now connected to redux store.
-Now to trigger your saga, you just need to dispatch the
+Now to trigger your epic, you just need to dispatch the
 'FETCH_USER' action!

 ## [Docs](docs)